QuTech-Delft/netqasm/docs/quickstart/first-app.rst

 Using other simulators
 ----------------------
-Above we have simulated an application which teleports a qubit over a quantum network using the simulator `NetSquid`_.
+Above we have simulated an application which teleports a qubit over a quantum network using the simulator :netsquid:`NetSquid <>`.
 You can easily run the same application using another supported simulator.
-For example to use `SimulaQron`_ instead, simply do:
+For example to use :simulaqron:`SimulaQron <>` instead, simply do:

 .. code-block:: bash